tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 #### Dealing with different JSON serializers

-Last trick is to correctly generate JSON schemas according to your serialization rules (see [serialization](serialization)).
+Last trick is to correctly generate JSON schemas according to your serialization rules (see [Serialization](serialization)).

 Imagine this in your app: